MiScholarship Program

 - Can I apply for more than one MiScholarship category?

 No. Please apply for the MiScholarship category that you feel is most appropriate to you.
+The MiScholarship selection panel may consider your application for a different category at its discretion.

 - I'm a Host Employer - can I nominate my apprentice or trainee?